aayushMhaisgawali97/Sem-4_Projects/README.md

-# Three projects code for system functioning that can be modulated as per the requirements
+# Three projects code for system functioning that can be configured as per the requirements
 <hr>
 <br>
 <h2 align-items: center> 1) Gas leakage dection system </h2>